nodejs/node/doc/api/modules.md

 Some core modules are always preferentially loaded if their identifier is passed to `require()`.
-For instance, `require('http')` will always return the built in HTTP module, even if there is a file by that name.
+For instance, `require('http')` will always return the built-in HTTP module, even if there is a file by that name.
 The list of core modules that can be loaded without using the `node:` prefix is exposed as [`module.builtinModules`][].